 The credit goes to its much lower center of gravity.

 Note: I have lots of good things about sulky but all available products on the market can’t provide those features and benefits.
-So, I have done in-depth research and found the best sulky for walk behind the mower.
+So, I have done in-depth research and found the best sulky for the walk-behind mower.
 If you have made up your mind about getting one, reading my review article will save you a lot of trouble.

 Now, let’s see some of the downsides of it.